envoyproxy/gateway/docs/design/watching.md

 There can be any number of subscribers.
 For that matter, there can be any number of publishers `.Store`ing things, but it's probably wise to just have one publisher for each map.

-The channel returned from `.Subscribe` is immediately readable with a snapshot of the map as it existed when `.Subscribe` was called; after that initial read it becomes readable again whenever `.Store` or `.Delete` mutates the map.
-If multiple mutations happen between reads, they are coalesced in to one snapshot to be read; the `snapshot.State` is the most-recent full state, and `snapshot.Updates` is a listing of each of the mutations that cause this snapshot to be different than the last-read one.
+The channel returned from `.Subscribe` **is immediately readable** with a snapshot of the map as it existed when `.Subscribe` was called; and becomes readable again whenever `.Store` or `.Delete` mutates the map.
+If multiple mutations happen between reads (or if mutations happen between `.Subscribe` and the first read), they are coalesced in to one snapshot to be read; the `snapshot.State` is the most-recent full state, and `snapshot.Updates` is a listing of each of the mutations that cause this snapshot to be different than the last-read one.
 This way subscribers don't need to worry about a backlog accumulating if they can't keep up with the rate of changes from the publisher.

+If the map contains anything before `.Subscribe` is called, that very first read won't include `snapshot.Updates` entries for those pre-existing items; if you are working with `snapshot.Update` instead of `snapshot.State`, then you must add special handling for your first read.
+We have a utility function `./internal/message.HandleSubscription` to help with this.

 ### other notes